guswhitten/Facial-Recognition/README.md

 # Facial-Recognition-System

+***NOTE*** The Image Processing Toolbox provided by MATLAB will need to be downloaded to complete the entirety of this experiment.

 att_faces.zip   ------->    AT&T database of 400 faces: 40 subjects, 10 photos each

 This project implements a software implementation of facial identifcation in MATLAB using the Discrete Cosine Transform (DCT) function with a k-nearest neightbor (kNN) classifier.